-Luther also requires that the student’s off-campus primary health care provider make contact with the Student Life Office and discuss the nature of the problem that led to the student’s taking medical leave.
+Luther also requires that the student’s off-campus primary health care provider make contact with the Office of Student Engagement and discuss the nature of the problem that led to the student’s taking medical leave.
 To facilitate this communication, the student must provide written releases to both parties to communicate freely with each other.
 This communication must occur prior to the beginning of the student’s treatment to ensure there is clarity regarding the medical and/or psychological problems that need to be addressed.

 3. Readmission Process

-A student wishing to return from a medical leave must initiate a request (see deadlines in #1 above) for readmission by writing a letter to the Student Life Office detailing what has been accomplished during the absence.
+A student wishing to return from a medical leave must initiate a request (see deadlines in #1 above) for readmission by writing a letter to the Office of Student Engagement detailing what has been accomplished during the absence.

 Accompanying the letter must be:

 A. Written documentation from an appropriate health-care professional (physician, psychiatrist or psychologist).

 The supporting documentation from the health-care professional should be directed to the Office of Student Engagement and should address at minimum the following questions: